zrecore/cornerstone/README.md

 ### Run this Vagrant provision

 You will need to install Virtualbox and Vagrant on your machine.

+Please install the following vagrant plug-ins:

+ * vagrant-fsnotify - forwards file system change events to the VM.
+ * vagrant-linode - for Linode deployment (See Vagrantfile!)
+ * vagrant-vbguest - Keeps the VM guest additions up to date on your VM boxes.

 Before provisioning this Vagrant box